AstralBat64/DeepJS/README.md

 # Features
 1. Protected marketplace with empty accounts for sale
-2. Player with world map and history
+2. Player with world map and its history
 3. Editable in runtime opened static source code and its verification in browser

 # Build tree